Info for

 Semester 1

-• Advanced tools and Technologies In SCM (COMP 1119)
+• Advanced Tools and Technologies In SCM (COMP 1119)

-• Integrated Business Process Management (MGMT 1102)
+• Integrated Business Process Management (COMP 1122)

 • Business Acumen for SCM Professionals (SCMT 1102)